Qutaiba Al-Ajalin

-Qutaiba Ali Qublan Ajalin (قتيبة العجالين; born 12 July 2006) is a Jordanian professional footballer who plays as a left-winger for Jordanian Pro League side Al-Ahli and the Jordan under-23 football team.
+Qutaiba Ali Qublan Ajalin (قتيبة العجالين; born 12 July 2006) is a Jordanian professional footballer who plays as a left-winger for Jordanian Pro League side Al-Faisaly and the Jordan under-23 football team.

 Club career

 Early career

 Al-Ajalin went through Al-Faisaly's youth academy, before joining Jordan Knights in December 2019.

 Shabab Al-Aqaba

 He began his professional career with Shabab Al-Aqaba during the 2024–25 Jordanian Pro League season.

 Upon the club's relegation, Al-Ajalin considered various offers before joining Al-Ahli, due to the club permitting a clause for him to leave if an external offer arrives.

 Al-Ahli

 On 17 June 2025, Al-Ajalin joined Al-Ahli on a two-season contract.
 He suffered an ACL and meniscus injury while preparing for the 2025–26 Jordanian Pro League season, successfully undergoing surgery.

 International career

 On 16 March 2025, Al-Ajalin was called up to the Jordan under-23 team for the 2025 WAFF U-23 Championship held in Oman.